Fractal DID registry

 to determine whether a fractalId

 exists in one of the Registry's maintained lists.
-Lists are currently maintained for KYC level, citizenship and residency.The advantages of the DID Registry are:
+Only client-specific lists are currently maintained.The advantages of the DID Registry are:

 - No need to access or manage personal data.
 You only need the user's connected wallet address to interact with the Registry.